Security-Onion-Solutions/securityonion-docs/installation.rst

 #.
 Review the :ref:`hardware` page.
 #.
 Download the ISO image for your preferred flavor of Ubuntu 18.04 64-bit or CentOS 7 64-bit, verify the ISO image, and boot from it.
 #.
 Follow the prompts in the installer.
+If doing a production deployment, you'll probably want to dedicate most of your disk space to ``/nsm``.
 #.
 Reboot into your new installation.
 #.
 Login using the username and password you specified during installation.
 #.
 If using CentOS 7 Minimal, install `git`: